dungnd207946/Medical_RAG/medical_RAG_system/README.md

 - **Medical RAG**: `rag_system/med_rag.py`
 - **OpenAI Chat**: `rag_system/openAI_chat.py`

-### Datasets
+### Data

-The 2.4M PubmEd subset we used can be accessed here: [slinusc/PubMedAbstractsSubset](https://huggingface.co/datasets/slinusc/PubMedAbstractsSubset).
+The 2 PDF documents we used are cited:
+- John Wiley & Sons (2010).
+Sports Rehabilitation and Injury Prevention.
+- Roald Bahr (2009).
+Handbook of Sports Medicine and Science: Sports Injury Prevention.

 If you're looking for the precomputed embedding vectors (MedCPT) used in our work [*Efficient and Reproducible Biomedical Question Answering using Retrieval Augmented Generation*](https://arxiv.org/abs/2505.07917), they are available in a separate dataset: [slinusc/PubMedAbstractsSubsetEmbedded](https://huggingface.co/datasets/slinusc/PubMedAbstractsSubsetEmbedded).

 ### Evaluation